Coping With Cancer During the Holidays

 Sometimes holiday cheer is too much to bear, and it can be difficult to hide behind a smile when you really want to cry.
 It’s perfectly fine to let yourself express your emotions, and as long as you are clear and open with the people around you, they will understand and offer their attention.
 Remind them that, although it’s a happy time of year for others, you’re fighting a difficult fight every day.

-Get together with a couple of good friends or family members for an afternoon, and instead of making plans, just sit and talk.
+Coping with cancer during the holidays can be easier if you get together with a couple of good friends or family members for an afternoon, and instead of making plans, just sit and talk.
 Sometimes you don’t realize just how badly you need to unload some tears, laughter, or concerns until you’re in the midst of a comfortable conversation with people you love.
 The holidays can be full of high expectations – try to expect less of yourself, simplify social time, and get the physical and emotional rest you need.